ansh-vashisht2003/BookBuddy/README.md

 ## 🔎 Search & Filters

-Discover your next read with powerful search and filter options.
-Books can be easily filtered by:
+Discover your next read with powerful search option.
+Books can be easily searched by:

   * **Author Name**
   * **Genre**